Siwa, Egypt Guide

 Aghurmi Village

-Aghurmi Village Visit the ancient village of Aghurmi, located near the Temple of the Oracle.
-Explore the traditional mud-brick houses and learn about the local culture and customs.
-Enjoy the peaceful atmosphere and the stunning views from the village.
+Visit the ancient village of Aghurmi, located near the Temple of the Oracle.
+Explore the traditional mud-brick houses and learn about the history of this settlement.
+Enjoy the views of the oasis from this elevated location.
+A glimpse into the past and the traditional way of life in Siwa.

 Siwa Lake